Texture (visual arts)

-In the visual arts,texture is the perceived surface quality of a work of art.
-It is an element of two-dimensional and three-dimensional designs and is distinguished by its perceived visual and physical properties.
-Use of texture, along with other elements of design, can convey a variety of messages and emotions.
+In the visual arts, texture refers to the perceived surface quality of a work of art.
+It is an element found in both two-dimensional and three-dimensional designs, and it is characterized by its visual and physical properties.
+The use of texture, in conjunction with other design elements, can convey a wide range of messages and evoke various emotions.

-Physical texture
+Physical

-The physical texture (also known as actual texture or tactile texture) are the patterns of variations upon a solid surface.
-These can include -- but are not limited to -- fur, canvas, wood grain, sand, leather, satin, eggshell, matte, or smooth surfaces such as metal or glass.
+The physical texture, also known as actual texture or tactile texture, refers to the patterns of variations found on a solid surface.
+These can encompass a wide range of materials, including but not limited to fur, canvas, wood grain, sand, leather, satin, eggshell, matte, or smooth surfaces like metal or glass.

-Physical texture differentiates itself from visual texture by having a physical quality that can be felt by touching the surface of the texture.
-Specific use of a texture can affect the smoothness that an artwork conveys.
-For instance, use of rough surfaces can be visually active, whilst smooth surfaces can be visually restful.
-The use of both can give a sense of personality to a design, or utilized to create emphasis, rhythm, contrast, etc.
+Physical texture differentiates itself from visual texture by having a physical quality that can be felt by touching the surface.
+The specific use of texture can impact the perceived smoothness or roughness conveyed by an artwork.
+For instance, rough surfaces can create a visually active effect, while smooth surfaces can evoke a visually restful sensation.
+Both types of texture can be employed to imbue a design with a sense of personality or utilized to create emphasis, rhythm, contrast, and other artistic effects.

-Light is an important factor for identifying the physical texture because it can affect how a surface is being viewed.
-Strong lights on a smooth surface can obscure the readability of a drawing or photograph, whilst they can create strong contrasts in a highly textural surface such as river rocks, sand, etc.
+Light plays a crucial role in perceiving the physical texture as it can significantly influence how a surface is viewed.
+Strong lighting on a smooth surface can obscure the readability of a drawing or photograph, whereas it can create pronounced contrasts on a highly textural surface like river rocks or sand.

-Visual texture
+Visual

 Visual texture or implied texture is the illusion of having physical texture.
 Every material and every support surface has its own visual texture and needs to be taken into consideration before creating a composition.
 As such, materials such as canvas and watercolour paper are considerably rougher than, for example, photo-quality computer paper and may not be best suited to creating a flat, smooth texture.
 Photography, drawings and paintings use visual texture both to portray their own subject matter realistically and with interpretation.
 Texture in these media is generally created by the repetition of the shape and line.
 Another example of visual texture is terrazzo or an image in a mirror.

-Decorative texture
+Decorative

 Decorative texture "decorates a surface".
 Texture is added to embellish the surface either that usually contains some uniformity.

-Spontaneous texture
+Spontaneous

 This focuses more on the process of the visual creation; the marks of texture made also creates the shapes.
 These are often "accidental" forms that create texture.

-Mechanical texture
+Mechanical

 Texture created by special mechanical means.
 An example of this would be photography; the grains and/or screen pattern that is often found in printing creates texture on the surface.
 This is also exemplified by designs in typography and computer graphics.